-On this Web site, however, we talk about "responsiveness" in a more general way, referring to the ability to the email message to adapt to the device in which it is displayed, regardless of the technique used to do so.
+On this website, however, we talk about "responsiveness" in a more general way, referring to the ability of the email to adapt to the device in which it is displayed, regardless of the technique used to do so.

-Wrapping up... this is what we created BEE for: email design piece of mind.
+Wrapping up... this is what we created BEE for: design piece of mind.

-An email editor that gives you the piece of mind of knowing that your marketing or sales colleagues will be able to create beautiful messages, without having to ask for help or hire an expensive consultant.
-And that those messages will render beautifully on (virtually) all email clients used by your customers.
+A builder that gives you the peace of mind of knowing that your marketing or sales colleagues will be able to create beautiful designs, without having to ask for help or hire an expensive consultant.
+This way you can be confident that those designs will render beautifully on (virtually) all email clients and browsers used by your customers.